mitoclub/nemu-pipeline/docs/pastml_readme.md

-## PastML
+# PastML workflow

-Used to reconstruct reference mutationals spectra
+PASTML was used to reconstruct reference mutationals spectra

 model HKY (maximal)

+## Workflow

 1. Reformat alignment for input.
 Genes separating